 Remove the chicken breasts and put them onto a cutting board.
 Use a fork and knife to shred the chicken and put it back into the stew.

-Can I make chicken stew from frozen chicken?
+Can I make chicken stew with frozen chicken?

 Yes, that’s the great thing about using your Instant Pot to make recipes.
 You can use fresh uncooked chicken or frozen chicken for your recipes.
 Frozen chicken is going to take a little bit longer to cook than chicken that has been thawed.